YashAPT/NoteBook/README.md

 # Features

 1. Save Notes
-2. Display Notes in Recycler VIew
+2. Display Notes in Recycler View
 3. Edit your note
 4. Add Image, Urls to your Note
 5. Delete Note